MHUS25/bookmark-manager/README.md

 As a user
 So I can change a bookmark in Bookmark Manager
 I want to update a bookmark

+As a user
+So that the bookmarks I save are useful
+I want to be able to save only valid URLs
 ```

 ## How to use